Peritoneal Carcinomatosis

 Peritoneal Cancer Index (PCI)

-- Grading Index Used for Research and to Objectively Describe Extent
+- Grading Index Used for Research and to Objectively Describe the Extent of Tumor Burden

 - Region 0: Central